This is a guest post by my awesome husband, Henry. Enjoy!

 We also take a camp table that we like for our kitchen and some of the small, lightweight camp chairs that have come out recently.
 Having a table is pretty close to essential in my book.
 I’m tall and I like to be able to stand up when prepping dinner or heating water for morning coffee and tea.

-Speaking of waste, you will want to have a couple of bags for trash and recycling.
+Speaking of waste, you will want to have a couple of bags for trash and recycling (and starting in 2024 a human waste system.
+See below).
 We go through a lot of cans on the river and they need to go somewhere other than the bottom of the boat.
 Some people use a mesh bag but I like a used plasticized feed bag like some birdseed or horse feed comes in.
 They are thick enough that the edges of the cans don’t poke through and they are cheap.
 You could also use a larger dedicated dry bag or some other system.
 And remember, trash is a bear attractant so you need to keep it in a bear-proof storage system.

 What’s in those cans you ask?
 Mostly beer but a few sodas and soda waters.
 I would encourage you to be realistic about how much beer you need and then add some.
-I always run out.
+I always share around and end up running out.
 Drink responsibly, but have a good time.
 There are some great local beers to be had.

 From Livingston, you can get cans of Neptune’s.
 I like their pale ale.
 I like Draughtworks as well and Map Brewing out of Bozeman, but most stores will have a wide selection.